 The most vulnerable victims of elder abuse usually cannot self-report.
 For this reason, you must remain vigilant in inspecting your loved one’s body for signs of nursing home negligence.

 Below are some ‘Red Flag’ injuries that strongly correlate with neglect or abuse:

 If a family member suffered any of the above injuries, they may have been caused by neglect or abuse.
 Call our San Diego nursing home abuse lawyer today to begin investigating what really occurred inside the facility.

-If you have questions on identifying abuse, our attorneys are available to assist you with getting the answers you need.
+If you have questions about identifying abuse, our team is available to assist you with getting the answers you need.
 We can aid in the investigation into what happened to your loved one inside a San Diego area facility and ensure you achieve justice following a wrongful injury or death.